KevinDahlberg/full-stack-calculator/README.md

 - jQuery
 - express.js
 - SQL
+- CSS Grids

 *Summery*
 - create an app that displays a calculator on the DOM
 - Perform math operations on the client side
 - Connect the client side to a database on the server side
-- Retrieve, add, edit, and delete information from the database
+- CRUD - Create, Read, Update, and Delete information from the database

 *Tasks*